MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/what-are-calling-plans-in-office-365/how-can-caller-id-be-used-in-your-organization.md

 ### <a name="end-user-control-of-outbound-caller-id"></a>Controle de usuário final de identificação de chamada de saída

-O atributo EnableUserOverride permite que um único ou vários usuários alterem a configuração da identificação de chamada para **Anônimo**.
-Isso é aplicável apenas quando uma política CallingLineIdentity é configurada com um parâmetro CallingIDSubstitute da LineURI ou Substitute.
-O valor padrão do EnableUserOverride é False.
+The EnableUserOverride attribute enables single or multiple users to change their Caller ID setting to **Anonymous**.
+This only applies when a CallingLineIdentity policy is configured with a CallingIDSubstitute parameter of either LineURI or Substitute.
+The default value of EnableUserOverride is False.

 Seus usuários finais podem definido sua ID de chamador como **anônimo** usando a guia **configurações** no Skype para o cliente de desktop de negócios, selecione **chamadas de um usuário final** (se habilitado pelo administrador), selecione informações de número e o perfil **Ocultar meu telefone para todas as chamadas **.